 - Dog Men (set after Wild Card)

-Finally, the Dresden Files has been adapted into a drama series on the Sci Fi Channel, a tabletop RPG which is written from the characters' perspective, and a cooperative card game which funded on Kickstarter at over half a million dollars.
+The Dresden Files have been adapted into a short-lived television series on the Sci Fi Channel and a tabletop RPG, written from the characters' perspective, using FATE Core, a second edition, using FATE Accelerated, Dresden Files Accelerated, was released later.
+The series has also been the subject of a cooperative card game which funded on Kickstarter at over $500,000.

-Word of God says that the series will have at least twenty books, which will then be capped off by an apocalyptic trilogy.
-Because, to quote the author, "Who doesn't love apocalyptic trilogies?"
-In August 2011, he also hinted that the titles of the final three books would be "Stars and Stones," "Hell's Bells," and "Empty Night," because "they're called curses for a reason."
-There is also a planned Young Adult Literature spinoff series centered on Dresden's daughter Maggie and dog Mouse.
+Word Of God says that the series will have twenty-two "case" books like the ones already published, which will then be capped off by an apocalyptic trilogy for a total of twenty-five books.note Because, to quote the author, "Who doesn't love apocalyptic trilogies?"
+In August 2011, he hinted that the titles of the final three books would be "Stars and Stones", "Hell's Bells", and "Empty Night", because "they're called curses for a reason."
+There is also a planned Young Adult Literature spinoff series to be co-written with at least one of Butcher's sisters centered on Dresden's daughter, Maggie, and dog, Mouse.